 It’s also important to remember that many countries are much further behind Canada in their efforts to obtain vaccines.
 Some aren’t expected to have them widely available until 2023, which could impact countries whose populations are fully vaccinated.

 In other words, the virus is likely to stay out there in the world, with outbreaks flaring up periodically in different locations (but not necessarily to the extent that it threatens to overwhelm our healthcare system, the way it has over the last year).
 Doctors expect this could become a seasonal virus, like the flu.

 “Normal” life will slowly return for many of us and the pandemic will wind down in the coming months, but there are certain things that COVID-19 has changed for the foreseeable future.

 If you’re unsure about whether you should take the vaccine, this excellent fact sheet from the Ontario government should answer most of your questions.
 It outlines the safety protocols, potential side effects, and ingredients in each of the two most common vaccines (Pfizer and Moderna’s).
 Though all of these vaccines have been developed quickly, they all went through the same rigorous clinical validation process and regulatory review by Health Canada to ensure they are safe and effective.

 It’s important that we all continue to do our part and follow the advice of public health officials—even if you have been vaccinated.
 That includes hand hygiene.
-Ethisan is a child-safe, plant-based hand sanitizer made from the highest quality Canadian wheat ethanol.
+Ethisan is a plant-based hand sanitizer made from the highest quality Canadian wheat ethanol.
 Visit us here to learn more about our products.